opnfv/vineperf/docs/testing/user/configguide/installation.rst

 driverctl tool is a new tool being used that allows driver binding to be persistent across reboots.
 The driverctl tool is not provided by VSPerf, but can be downloaded from upstream sources.
-Once installed set the bind tool to driverctl to allow VSPERF to correctly bind cards for DPDK tests.
+Once installed set the bind tool to driverctl to allow ViNePerf to correctly bind cards for DPDK tests.

 .. code:: python